dsanborn16/SeniorDesignProject/WIRING_INSTRUCTIONS.md

 ### Adding Termination Resistors (Optional)
 If you experience communication errors over longer cables:
-1. Connect a 120Ω resistor between A and B at the VEX side MAX485
+1. Connect a 120Ω resistor between A and B at the VEX side (across Smart Port pins 3 and 4)
-2. Connect a 120Ω resistor between A and B at the ESP32 side MAX485
+2. Connect a 120Ω resistor between A and B at the ESP32 MAX485 module

 ---